Azure-Samples/active-directory-dotnet-external-identities-api-connectors-approvals/README.md

 ## Integrate the Custom Approvals app with External Identities self-service sign up

+With External Identities self-service sign up and API connectors, you can [add a custom approval workflow] to your self-service sign up process.

 ### Configure a self-service sign up user flow

 [Create a self-service sign up user flow] for registering external users to your Azure Active Directory tenant.